flatland-association/flatland-benchmarks/evaluation/README.md

 both from a conceptual and an implementation point of view.

 ## Architecture

-Referring to [Information Flow](../docs/img/architecture/InformationFlow.drawio.png), it covers the components by running 7 services:
+Referring to [Information Flow](../docs/img/architecture/InformationFlow.drawio.png), it covers the components by 8 services:

 | Component           | Service                                                                                                                                                |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|